IGLADI/ELK-integration-project/README.md

 ## Setup

-To start ELK run (keep in mind the reverse proxy should be in a network named `cloud`):
+To start ELK for the first time run (keep in mind the reverse proxy (if you use one, port 5601 is used for the web interface rn, feel free to unasign it if you have one) should be in a network named `cloud`):

 ```bash
 docker compose up setup